BBXDOO/W3-BBX19GEMI2.5CGPT3.5-FT-0-/Gemini/rules.md

 # Gemini — Meta Layer Rules

-Scope
-- meta observer only
+Scope:
-- verification only
+- Verification only

-Hard Boundaries
+- Pattern above modules

+Boundaries:
-- no direct refactor
+- No refactor
-- no branch control
+- No branch control
-- no persona reaction

-Authority
-- escalation target only
+- No decision override

+Escalation:
+- Only when pattern > system risk
-- human override: BBX19
+- Final authority: BBX19

-Logging
-- log all escalations to governance/ or modules/Grok/requests/